tejuscs/ADBD-Labs/adb-build-apex-apps/adb-build-apex-apps.md

 ### Objectives

-1. Access OCI autonomous database console and get URL for apex web console.
+1. Access OCI Autonomous AI Database console and get URL for apex web console.
 2. Create a VNC connection to developer client VM and access apex on your database as admin user.
 3. Set up additional apex developer users.

 ### Required Artifacts

-- An Oracle Cloud Infrastructure account with access to Autonomous Transaction Processing console.
+- An Oracle Cloud Infrastructure account with access to Autonomous AI Transaction Processing console.
-- A pre-provisioned autonomous database with admin access.
+- A pre-provisioned Autonomous AI Database with admin access.
 - A pre-provisioned developer client machine with network access to database.

-## Task 1: Access the OCI Autonomous Transaction Processing console and finding APEX URL
+## Task 1: Access the OCI Autonomous AI Transaction Processing console and finding APEX URL

-- To get the APEX URL for your ATP Dedicated instance, log into the Oracle Cloud and navigate to Autonomous Transaction Processing option from the Hamburger menu.
+- To get the APEX URL for your ATP Dedicated instance, log into the Oracle Cloud and navigate to Autonomous AI Transaction Processing option from the Hamburger menu.

     ![This image shows the result of performing the above step.](./images/navigateatp1.png " ")

-- On the Autonomous Database console, select the ATP-Dedicated database you created.
+- On the Autonomous AI Database console, select the ATP-Dedicated database you created.

     ![This image shows the result of performing the above step.](./images/selectadb.png " ")